zilong-dai/throttler-aspect/README.md

 }
 ```

-If the script returns an error, it indicates that the rate limiter has successfully prevented the transaction from succeeding.
+If the script returns an error, it indicates that the rate limiter has successfully prevented the transaction from going through.